 - Lucky number 3.
 This one literally blew me away (I’m probably going to say that about everything from this place lol).
 It was a chicken skewer, smothered in the most amazing sauce ever.
 The actual chicken was so tender, yet it reminded me of tikka from back home.
 The peanut, chilli, coconut and candied nuts brought this dish to life.
 My taste buds were high-fiving each other.
 It.was.delicious.

 - Then it was time for probably my favorite styled dishes.
-They rolled out a black plate, and on it was a serving of beef fillet topped with pesto, rocket as a dash of mayo.
+They rolled out a black plate, and on it was a serving of beef fillet topped with pesto, rocket and a dash of mayo.
 The entire plate was just so stunning and I’m afraid that my photograph does not do it justice.
 DISCLAIMER: I am not a food photographer because I’m too impatient to actually dig in.
 Personally, the beef was slightly undercooked for me (I prefer my meat medium-rare), but my boyfriend rejoiced!
 He literally said, and I quote, “this is the best beef fillet I’ve ever had”.
 He happily inhaled my portion as well, while I nibbled on the rocket and mayo.

 - Enter sashimi.
 WOW.WOW.WOW.
 Another dish that I ate with my eyes first.
 I only started eating (and enjoying) sushi a few years ago, but boy oh boy, was this sashimi trio amazing.
 Each were paired with another flavor separately so you literally experienced a different taste each time.
 My favourite was the salmon on a bed of peas.
 Usually, I hide my peas under my napkin, but these were super fresh, super sweet and super delicious!